 Hypomania is the term used when you are high but the symptoms are not as severe or extreme as in true mania.
 You may function quite well if you have hypomania.
 For example, you may just appear to be full of energy, and the life and soul of the party, and you may work too much but find it difficult to switch off and relax.
 However, you are still at risk of making rash and dangerous decisions.
 Family and friends will recognise that you are not your normal self.

 Symptoms of depression and bipolar disorder

 The word depressed is a common everyday word.
 People might say "I'm depressed" when in fact they mean "I'm fed up because I've had a row, or failed an exam, or lost my job", etc. These ups and downs of life are common and normal.

 With true depression, you have low mood and other symptoms each day for at least two weeks.
 Symptoms also become severe enough to interfere with day-to-day functions.
-The following is a list of common symptoms of depression.
-You may not have them all but you usually develop several if you have depression:
+Read more about the symptoms of depression.

 Some people do not realise when they develop depression.
 They may know that they are not right and are not functioning well but don't know why.
 Some people think that they have a physical illness - for example, if they lose weight.